vqmy-913/vqmy-913/README.md

 - 👋 Hi, my name is My and this is my GitHub profile @vqmy-913!
 - 👀 I’m interested in Mathematics and Data Science.
 - 🌱 I’m currently learning R and Python.
-- 💞️ I’m looking to collaborate on any project where I can showcase programming and data processing skills.
+- 💞️ I’m looking to collaborate on any project where I can work on improving data processing skills.
 - 📫 Find me on LinkedIn: www.linkedin.com/mynguyen913

 <!---